Parent page: Altium Concord Pro

 Move a Project

-To relocate a project to a different server folder, select the Move option from the menu drop-down options and select a new location from the folder hierarchy in the Move project <project> to window.
+To relocate a project to a different Workspace folder, select the Move option from the menu drop-down options and select a new location from the folder hierarchy in the Move project <project> to window.
 When confirmed with the button, the selected project will then be hosted under the newly specified parent folder.

-Sharing a Managed Project
+Sharing a Workspace Project

 - The Administrators role group: full (Read/Write) access permissions.